-Northumberland has a variety of parks and gardens where local people can enjoy a day out in both urban and rural areas.
+Northumberland has a variety of parks in our towns and villages where local people and visitors can enjoy a relaxing day out.

 Coronation Park, found just to the north west of the train station is also known as Tommy The Miller's Park.
 It was planted and opened to the public as a park in the Spring 1937 for the coronation of King George VI, although it had been originally intended to celebrate the coronation of Edward VIII, before his abdication.

 This is Northumberland's most northerly formal park, just one acre in size, bordered to the north by Castle Terrace and to the south by a privately owned grazing field known as Tommy the Miller's Field.
 This park contains beautiful herbaceous borders, a modern pergola and traditional shelter where you can admire stunning views of the River Tweed and excellent views of the White Wall of Berwick Castle.
 Berwick Castle was demolished in the 1840s by the North British Railway to complete the railway line from Edinburgh to Berwick.

 In December 2012 the Northumberland County Council were awarded the main delivery stage grant of £890,700, which when matched with funding from Berwick Town Council, Northumberland County Council and in-kind volunteer time, brought the total project cost to £942,620.

 Work on the parks started in March 2013, with the tree contract, which removed some trees that were found to be dangerous, inappropriately planted or self-sown; crown lifting and crown clearing others to remove dead wood and improve views; and removing ivy from some trees.
 The main construction phase of the project started in November 2013, and was completed in time for the parks to be reopened by Her Grace the Duchess of Northumberland on 31st July 2014.